Note: this is a minor reworking of a review I originally published on rpg.net in August 2003.

 Robin Hood and the Sorcerer was the original double-length pilot episode.
 Its production is a little shaky, but it manages to assemble the outlaws together and set the tone for all subsequent episodes.
 Gisburn catches Robin and Much poaching and throws them into the dungeons, where they meet Will Scarlet.
 During the breakout, Robin catches his first glimpse of the Sheriff’s ward, Lady Marion.
 Meanwhile Baron Simon de Belleme, a truly nasty individual with mystical powers, comes to visit the Sheriff, bringing with him his charmed “familiar”, John Little, and his bodyguard, the assassin Nasir.
 De Belleme seeks a virgin to sacrifice, and Marion looks choice.
 During the subsequent shenanigans Robin assembles his gang, gets adopted by Herne the Hunter and, of course, rescues Marion.

-The King’s Fool closes Series 1, when Richard the Lionheart (the wonderful John Rhys Davies – Gimli in LOTR, Shogun, Sliders and more) comes to Sherwood to recruit Robin for his wars in France.
-Robin’s blind faith in the King’s justice and honour is slowly disabused as Richard proceeds to auction off royal offices and pardons to the highest bidder – includig the Sheriff, the Abbot and Gisburn.
+The King’s Fool closes Series 1, when Richard the Lionheart (the wonderful John Rhys Davies – Saleh in Raiders of the Lost Ark, Gimli in LotR) comes to Sherwood to recruit Robin for his wars in France.
+Robin’s blind faith in the King’s justice and honour is slowly eroded as Richard auctions off royal offices and pardons to the highest bidder – including the Sheriff, the Abbot and Gisburn.
 Slowly the outlaws desert him and return to Sherwood.
 Robin is left sadder, but wiser.
 The nice thing about this episode is that it’s solidly built on real history – the auction of offices at Nottingham really did take place, and much as presented by the show.
+I do enjoy it when real historical events slip into historical fiction.

 The Children of Israel (Series 2) has the Sheriff arranging a massacre of Nottingham’s Jews in order to avoid paying a debt to a moneylender, who happens to be a master of the Kabbalah.
 Gisburn, finally fed up with the Sheriff’s bullying, falls for the moneylender’s daughter and helps her family escape.
 Meanwhile Scarlet and Robin have a serious disagreement, which results in Will leaving the outlaws.
 An interesting episode, which explores racism and faith, and adds a new tension into the relationship between Robin and Will.